orkes-io/docs/docs/reference-docs/join-task.md

 FORK_JOIN and FORK_JOIN_DYNAMIC task are used to execute a collection of other tasks or sub workflows in parallel.
 In such cases, there is a need for these forked tasks to complete before moving to the next stage in the workflow.
-E.g in a notifcation workflow, you could have a FORK_JOIN task that may have an email notification task, a SMS notification task, a HTTP notification task.
+E.g in a notification workflow, you could have a FORK_JOIN task that may have an email notification task, a SMS notification task, a HTTP notification task.
 A JOIN task can specify zero or more of these notification tasks to complete before proceeding to the next step.